 13 Pages Posted: 4 Jan 2018 Last revised: 3 Aug 2020

 Date Written: December 29, 2017

-With this starting premise, this essay uses the 007 metaphor, combined with the cinema-ready drama of actual arbitration cases, to examine the Spectre that is hanging over international arbitration.
+With this starting premise, this article uses the 007 metaphor and the titles of James Bond films to examine the SPECTRE that is hanging over international arbitration.

-This essay exhorts arbitration practitioners — as they tend to the needs of their clients, their organizations, their institutions, and their own professional goals—to also look beyond the most immediate, short-term self-interests.
+This article argues that arbitration practitioners — as they tend to the needs of their clients, their organizations, their institutions, and their own professional goals—should look beyond their most immediate, short-term self-interest.
 No one wants their case to become the poster child for some endemic problem or controversy in international arbitration.
 When one actor in a particular setting does not have the wherewithal to see or act beyond immediate strategic considerations, others should be inspired by longer-term self-interest to step in.

-To make this exhortation more real, the essay examines how this advice might have altered outcomes in some of arbitration's most disruptive cases and sensational cases — HEP v.
-Slovenia, Yukos, and RSM v.
+This article examines how a modicum of foresight might have altered outcomes in some of arbitration's most disruptive cases and sensational cases — HEP v.
+Slovenia, Yukos, Einser, and RSM v.
 St. Lucia.

-The essay concludes with a Quantum of Solace — those professionals active in international arbitration have it within their power and have demonstrated a collective impulse to address problems through a determined self-reassessment and internal recalibration.
-In conclusion, it calls on international arbitration practitioners to make that collective impulse an express commitment, at both collective and personal levels.
-Such a commitment will ensure that, for international arbitration, Tomorrow Never Dies.
+The article concludes with a QUANTUM OF SOLACE— those professionals active in international arbitration have it within their power and have demonstrated a collective impulse to address problems through a determined self-reassessment and internal recalibration.
+In conclusion, it calls on international arbitration practitioners to make that collective impulse an express commitment, at TOMORROW NEVER DIES.

 Keywords: 007, international arbitration, professional responsibility, investment arbitration

 JEL Classification: K33